ventipay/ventipay-plugin-prestashop/README.md

 This repository provides a plugin to connect PrestaShop with Venti

 ## Export
-`git archive --format=zip --output venti-prestashop.zip`
+`git archive --format=zip --output venti-prestashop.zip HEAD`